 The baiting slashed fox populations by up to 80%.
-But feral cats continued to thrive and predate native animals.
+But feral cats continued to thrive and attack native animals.

-Fortunately, the chuditch was not as vulnerable to feral cat predation.
-Their feisty nature and agility make them more than a handful for a feral cat.
+Fortunately, the chuditch was not as vulnerable to feral cats as it was to foxes.
+Their feisty nature and agility make them more than a handful for these wild cats to handle.

-Keith has even heard of cases of them dining on kittens in a rare instance of a native marsupial getting its own back.
+The Chuditch preys on birds, reptiles and other mammals, and Keith has even heard cases of them dining on wild kittens – a rare instance of a native marsupial getting its own back.

 DBCA estimates about 10,000 chuditch occur in the southwest.
 They range from Kalbarri to Esperance.

 The translocated Flinders Ranges population will further boost its numbers.
 And conservationists also plan to reintroduce chuditch to New South Wales.